9 Odd Dumb Things I Have Learnt From 121 Rejections!

 In addition to the tips, here is a picture of me.
 This is what I look like submitting yet again even when I know there is more than 90% chance of it being rejected!

-The original version of this article was first published on Authors Publish Magazine.
+This article was first published on Authors Publish Magazine.

 The things you list here are an anathema to writers, basically saying that we should write what these editors want, not what we want.
 I save myself from that trap and the hassle that goes along with it.
 I gather my stories into a book and submit to my publisher.
 Or you can self-publish.